If you are close to my age (almost

 Scoop the rice mixture into the prepared peppers.
 Add extra rice to the same dish or a separate one.
 Drizzle a little ketchup on the peppers and rice in a zigzag motion.

-Top with 1-2 cups grated cheddar cheese (I love Tillamook).
+Top with 1-2 cups grated cheddar cheese.
 Bake in a 350° oven for 30 minutes or until warm and bubbly.
 Serve with a side salad.

-*I add the ketchup because my mother did.
-Along with the extra sugar, it helps to cut the tomato sauce acidity.
+- I add ketchup because my mother did.
+Along with the extra sugar, it helps cut the tomato sauce acidity.
 Use according to your preference, taste and health considerations.
-BBQ sauce would be good too.
+My BBQ sauce would be good too.

 - For years now I’ve been avoiding foods containing High Fructose Corn Syrup (HFCS), which has been touted as the leading cause of obesity and diabetes in this country.
 Recently some controversy has arisen about HFCS being no less harmful that table sugar but the medical community does not agree.
 When I check labels, it seems that HFCS is added to everything…not just processed (junk) foods and soda which are terrible for us, but things like salad dressing and condiments too.